Masala Herb

 Semolina Cake, Soji masalaherb.com #stepbystep #recipe @masalaherb

-• Then add the clarified butter (known as ghee in India) and stir fry for a short time.
+• Then add the butter and stir-cook for a short time.

 Semolina Breakfast Porridge www.masalaherb.com

-• Continue to add in half amount of the milk first.
-Mix it all and then add the remaining milk. keep on slow to medium heat.
+• Continue to add in half the amount of the milk first.
+Mix it all and then add the remaining milk.
+Keep on low to medium heat.

 Semolina Breakfast Porridge www.masalaherb.com